 Examples of the work being done at UVM SAL on urban tree canopy analysis has been featured in the eCognition Blog Smart Cities are Green Cities and Jarlath has been a guest speaker in our webinar series Using eCognition for LiDAR Point Cloud Quality Control.

 Stellenbosch, South Africa

 The Centre for Geographical Analysis (CGA) is an applied research unit within the Department of Geography & Environmental Studies at Stellenbosch University.
 The CGA has been using eCognition software in research since the early 2000s and has been offering training in object-based image analysis (OBIA), using eCognition, as part of its modules to undergrad students as well as short courses to professionals since 2010.

-We have featured research done at CGA in the eCognition Blog Field Boundary Delinatation with Multi-Temporal Sentinel-2 Imagery and the accompanying webinar remains are most popular to date.
+We have featured research done at CGA in the eCognition Blog Field Boundary Delineation with Multi-Temporal Sentinel-2 Imagery and the accompanying webinar remains our most popular to date.

 University of Salzburg

 Z_GIS is an interdisciplinary Centre of Competence for Geoinformatics at the University of Salzburg and became the first and largest eCognition TIP member in 2001.
 Z_GIS has clearly pushed the ’paradigm shift’ within the scientific image analysis community towards object-based image analysis (OBIA).
 Our cooperation with Trimble provides access to cutting edge technologies with a focus on OBIA, whereby Z_GIS contributes academic leadership and conceptual innovation on a global scale.